The Peace Kids: History

 Srulik is a cartoon character symbolizing Israel.
 The character was created in 1956 by the Israeli cartoonist Dosh.
 Srulik is generally depicted as a young man "Zionist, pioneer, farmer" wearing an Israeli hat, Biblical sandals, and dark khaki shorts.
 Srulik was described as an icon of Israel in the same way that Marianne and Uncle Sam were respectively icons of France and the United States.

 Kiss thought that juxtaposing the two characters together could be a "powerful visual message to represent the hope for peace in the Middle East."'
 Kiss therefore began sketching the two characters together.
 For Handala to be recognizable, he had to be portrayed with his back to the viewer.
 Kiss wanted Srulik to be depicted next to Handala, in the same manner, and therefore had to place Srulik with his back to the viewer as well.

 In all of the caricatures of Srulik, he was never depicted from the back, and Kiss had to take artistic liberty in envisioning how the late artist Dosh would have sketched his iconic character from the back.
 Kiss drew the typical Israeli "Tembel" hat and the curl and ears as they would appear from the back, as well as the white shirt and dark pants, along with the biblical sandals.
 In this version, both caricatures were turning their backs to the viewer, but their faces "to the future."'

 In 2014 Kiss joined with Palestinian artist Moodi Abdallah, and together they met in Bethlehem, creating the large mural on the Bethlehem wall, sized 275 inches (700 cm) high by 118 inches (300 cm) wide.'
-Being an Israeli citizen, Kiss was committing a crime by disobeying Israeli military orders and entering Palestinian-Authority-controlled Bethlehem, where Israelis were not allowed to enter.
-Kiss stated later that "some laws need breaking, especially if through the violation there is a possibility of furthering peace."'
+Entering the Palestinian Authority-controlled Bethlehem is illegal for Israeli citizens, but Kiss stated that "some laws need breaking, especially if through the violation there is a possibility of furthering peace."'
 Muki Jankelowitz, director of Machon, stated about the work that it "engages in discussion."
 He added, "If good art is meant to make people stop and think, then Kiss has achieved that."

 Kiss wished to paint the mural both in the Palestinian territories as well as within Israel, for the message of peace needed to be directed at both sides of the conflict.'
-He chose Tel Aviv as the location of the Israeli mural, on a street called Frenkel.
+He chose Tel Aviv as the location of the Israeli mural, on a street named Frenkel.